 Harissa Butter Beans with Chard Tenderstem Broccoli

 You’ll find a couple of desserts available.
-We were absolutely stuffed but purely for research purposes we ordered both.
-I’m a sucker for chocolate and the Chocolate Hazelnut Pot with Hazelnut Crispies (thin biscuits) was decadent and didn’t disappoint.
+We were stuffed, but purely for research purposes, we ordered both.
+I’m a sucker for chocolate, and the Chocolate Hazelnut Pot with Hazelnut Crispies (thin biscuits) was decadent and didn’t disappoint.
 The Baked Ricotta Cheesecake with Rhubarb and Orange Compote was lovely.
 To give you an idea of prices, the Cheese Selection is £14, Cured Meat Selection £16, Plates £7-22 and Desserts are £5.50-6.

 Chocolate Hazelnut Pot and Baked Ricotta Cheesecake with Rhubarb